flutter/website/json.md

 A _watcher_ makes our source code generation process more convenient.
 It watches changes in our project files and automatically builds the necessary files when needed.
-We can start the watcher by running `flutter packages pub run build_runner watch` in the project root.
+Start the watcher by running `flutter packages pub run build_runner watch` in the project root.

 It is safe to start the watcher once and leave it running in the background.

 ### Consuming json_serializable models

-To deserialize a JSON string the `json_serializable` way, you do not have actually to make any changes to our previous code.
+To decode a JSON string the `json_serializable` way, you do not have actually to make any changes to our previous code.

 <!-- skip -->